Yokota and Misawa honor guardsmen complete USAF Honor Guard basic course

 |0

-This work, Yokota and Misawa honor guardsmen complete USAF Honor Guard basic course [Image 2 of 2], by Yasuo Osakabe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota and Misawa honor guardsmen complete USAF Honor Guard basic course, by Yasuo Osakabe, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT